acornak/e-commerce-demo/README.md

 - add global loader when clicked on checkout
 - add pagination to orders page
 - revise tests
+- update mocks so that tested are only necessary components
+- investigate using of snapshot testing
+- wishilist icon on ipad and mobile

 ## Account Pages:
 - https://thesusoutdoors.com/account/addresses - Pass123